john-dohoney/csvloader/README.md

 <pre>
 		"": "",
 </pre>
 seem to cause an issue loading.
 So, for now, either remove those records, or add some data to load the complete document.
+You can have a public account or your account can have users.
+If you require a login, be sure to check the login required check box.
+I always fat-finger my password, so the ability to toggle the password to plain text was added if there is a complaint about credentials.

 ###Known Issues:<br/>

 The editor needs to operate in "code" mode, the tree mode does not seem to work properly.
 If you need to play around, and the editor gets in a bad state, just re-load the page.
 You will lose your edits, as it re-reads the CSV file.
 You can have a public account or your account can have users.
-If you require a login, be sure to check the login required check box.
-I always jack up my password, to the ability to toggle the password to plain text was added if there is a complaint about credentials.

 ###Next version:<br/>